 Revenue Enhancement & Billing for Pain Management Services:

 The ultimate goal of any healthcare practice is to provide safe patient care and make them “pain-free” as much as they can.
-Besides providing patient care, getting reimbursed for the medical services performed by the healthcare providers is also essential.
+Besides providing patient care, getting reimbursed for the medical services performed by healthcare providers is also essential.
 In order to get reimbursed, the most critical part of medical billing is to bill for the services or procedures performed correctly.
-Now, it is crucial to code in a way that your healthcare practice receives the highest reimbursement without the over-coding.
+It is crucial to code so that your healthcare practice receives the highest reimbursement without over-coding.
 Pain management services covered by Medicare Part B (medical insurance) include:

 - Physical therapy